sodelalbert/online_bookstore_taf/README.md

    All dependencies listed in `pyproject.toml` are installed automatically when you run `uv`.
 No need to manually manage packages—just run your tests and let `uv` handle the rest!

 This automation reduces setup errors and ensures every contributor works in a consistent environment.

+To install correct python version, dependencies and execute all test cases execute following command:

 ```bash
 uv run pytest